 It might seem silly to spend the time to figure out where everything will go, but it really is helpful in the planning process.
 It also makes setting up your new NDI kitchen so much easier because you already know where things go!

 I hope these tips help lead you to a thoughtful kitchen design.
-In case you missed it, check out my 2019 Kitchen Trends post and stay tuned for a more detailed look at the kitchen storage spaces you should consider for your new kitchen.
+Stay tuned for a more detailed look at the kitchen storage spaces you should consider for your new kitchen.